 #1: Author’s Word Choice (Diction)

+The first way the ACT tests vocabulary is by asking about the author’s word choice.
 Word choice (diction) simply refers to the words the author chose to use in their writing.

 Authors choose their words carefully to convey a point or emotion.